On the gravitational diagram technique in the discrete setup: Reduction of the functional integral to a form ready for building perturbation series

 The transition from summation to integration, $\sum_{\rm sites} ( \cdot ) \to \int ( \cdot ) \d^4 x / \Delta^4 x$, involves dividing by the coordinate volume $\Delta^4 x$ per site, that is, by $\det \| l^{(0) b}_\mu \|$.
 And dividing the action by $\Delta^4 x$ is equivalent to dividing each of the two $\tDelta$'s in the expression for the action (\ref{Sg[LgL^(-1)]}) by $\sqrt{ \det \| l^{(0) b}_\mu \|}$.
 As a result, $\tDelta_a$ is replaced by $\partial_a$, and we get the continuum action, as well as the continuum expressions for propagators known in the literature (taking into account the fact that we use the spacelike $\eta_{a b} = {\rm diag}(-1,1,1,1)$).

 Limiting ourselves to the linear part of the dependence of $\rg_{a b}$ on $w_{a b}$, we formally obtain in the continuum limit the continuum perturbation theory.
-Conversely, if the continuum diagrams for some process and/or some structure converge (one-loop corrections to the Newtonian potential would be an interesting example), this means that these diagrams are not due to extremely large momenta.
-Then their discrete counterparts are not due to the limiting quasi-momenta, and these are equal to the continuum ones with a high accuracy.
-But the discrete diagrams converge even when the continuum diagrams diverge.
+Conversely, if the continuum diagrams for some process and/or some structure converge (one-loop corrections to the Newtonian potential would be an interesting example), this means that these diagrams are not due to infinite momenta.
+Then their discrete analogs are mainly due to quasi-momenta that are not close to the limit, and for ordinary external momenta they are equal to the continuum ones with a high accuracy.
+But discrete diagrams are free from UV divergencies, even if their continuum counterparts are UV divergent.
 In this case, these discrete diagrams can serve at least for a rough estimate.